binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 * traceroute
 * Whatweb

 So rather than getting familiar with all the recon tools at once, you get the benefit of many tools in one.
-You do not get quite the flexibility of using the tools by themselves though, but as time is often the constraining factor, discover is a good choice.
+You do not get quite the flexibility of using the tools by themselves though, but as time is often the constraining factor, discover can be a good trade-off.

 #### recon-ng {#process-and-practises-penetration-testing-reconnaissance-recon-ng}